 - Locating the child or adolescent's record on AIR and ticking the 'planned catch-up' box

 - Using the secure email function on AIR to notify that a child is on 'catch-up'.
-For help using this method, see Factsheet 7 – How to use AIR's secure email
+For help using this method, see Update an encounter using secure email

 - Using the AIR history form and fax or email to the address on the form.